The Windsor Pride Community, Education & Resource Centre has a new home | CBC News

-Windsor Pride gets new home after eviction forced by city council vote
+Windsor Pride gets new home after being forced to move by council

 The group has spent the last 10 months in a temporary office

-After being evicted from their original location, the Windsor Pride Community, Education & Resource Centre has a new home.
+After being forced from their original location, the Windsor Pride Community, Education and Resource Centre has a new home.

 City council voted to revert the retail space on the lower level of the Pelissier Street parking garage to accommodate more parking spaces in November 2016.
 Windsor Pride was one of the businesses forced to move.